Mittlebenskrise/Mittlebenskrise.github.io/hosting/hosting.md

+---
+Title: Hosting a Server at Home
+Summary: Start page of all pages related to installing a home server
+Tags: home-server
+---

 # Hosting a Server at Home

 I will now start a new series of posts about how I set up my home server.
 It hosts several applications, is accessible via the web (but only via HTTPS), and solves some problems for me in a nice way.